edgedb/easy-edgedb/chapter10/index.md

 ## Using `unless conflict on` + `else` + `update`

-We put an `constraint exclusive` on `name` so that we won't be able to have two characters with the same name.
+We have an `constraint exclusive` on `name` so that we won't be able to have two characters with the same name.
 The idea is that someone might see a character in the book and insert it, and then someone else would try to do the same.
 So this character named Johnny will work:

 ```edgeql
 insert NPC {